Anthem Blue Cross Blue Shield has the best health insurance in KY. Silver plans from Anthem start at $436 per month before discounts.

 Kentucky Medicaid is a kind of free health insurance for people with low incomes.

-If you make less than about $21,000 as an individual, or about $44,000, as a family of four, you qualify for Medicaid.
+If you make less than about $21,000 as a single person or about $44,000 as a family of four, you qualify for Medicaid.
 Medicaid can lower or eliminate your health care costs, but you usually only qualify if you have a low income.

 If you are pregnant, you can make more and still qualify.
 And pregnant and postpartum women who don't qualify for Medicaid might qualify for Kentucky's Children's Health Insurance Program (CHIP), along with their children.